 - Loss of wages, if your nerve damage prevented you from doing your job

 - Future loss of earning potential, if you're not expected to recover fully and won't be able to return to your job in the same manner as before the injury

 - Emotional distress caused by the trauma of the attack and your injuries preventing you from doing activities you once enjoyed

-Retaining an experienced personal injury attorney to advocate on your behalf is the best way to ensure you receive the compensation you need to move forward with your life.
+Retaining an experienced dog bite injury lawyer to advocate on your behalf is the best way to ensure you receive the compensation you need to move forward with your life.
 The Inland Empire Law Group has extensive experience assisting California residents in receiving compensation for their dog bite claims involving nerve damage.
 Call to schedule a consultation at either our Rancho Cucamonga or Victorville offices.